soulshake/fonos/README.md

 By running as a user service, we can be independent from system config files as much as possible.

+### I can view the web interfaces but nothing is playing

+Ensure your credentials are correct in the output of `mopidy config` as described in [Configuration](#Configuration).

+Try downloading an mp3 directly to the Pi:

+`wget https://www.soundhelix.com/examples/mp3/SoundHelix-Song-1.mp3 /home/pi/fonos`

+You should be able to see it under `Files` in the [Moped interface](http://fonos.local:6680/moped), for example.
+If it plays through your speakers, there might be an issue with your credentials for the service you're trying to play through (e.g. Spotify/Soundcloud/etc).

+### The interface shows that it's playing, but I don't hear any sound

+- Ensure your Pi is connected to your speaker via audio cable.
+- Ensure your speaker is plugged in and on.

+This may sound obvious, but it happens to the best of us :)

 ### Debug logging

 FIXME